hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    that their servers support.
 Correspondingly, operators of primary servers need to ensure that their secondaries support the NSEC3 parameters they expect to use in their zones.
-To ensure reliability, after primaries change their iteration counts, they should query their secondaries with known non-existent labels to verify the secondary servers are responding as expected.
+To ensure reliability,

-Hardaker & Dukhovni     Expires 29 September 2022               [Page 7]
+Hardaker & Dukhovni      Expires 2 October 2022                 [Page 7]

 Internet-Draft                    title                       March 2022

+   after primaries change their iteration counts, they should query their secondaries with known non-existent labels to verify the secondary servers are responding as expected.

 4. Security Considerations